Unboxed-Software/solana-course/content/pda.md

 In summary, the `find_program_address` function passes our input seeds and `program_id` to the `try_find_program_address` function.
 The `try_find_program_address` function adds a `bump_seed` (starting from 255) to our input seeds calls the `create_program_address` function in a loop until a valid PDA is found.
 Once a valid PDA is found, both the PDA and `bump_seed` are returned.

-Note that it is possible for the same input seeds and different valid bumps to generate different valid PDAs.
-The `bump_seed` returned by `find_program_address` will always be the first valid PDA found, and thus the `bump_seed` with the largest value.
+Note that for the same input seeds, different valid bumps will generate different valid PDAs.
+The `bump_seed` returned by `find_program_address` will always be the first valid PDA found.
+Because the function starts with a `bump_seed` value of 255 and iterates downwards to zero, the `bump_seed` that ultimately gets returned will always be the largest valid 8-bit value possible.
 This `bump_seed` is commonly referred to as the "canonical bump".
-It's recommended to only use the canonical bump to avoid confusion and alway validate the PDAs passed into your program.
+To avoid confusion, it's recommended to only use the canonical bump, and to always validate every PDA passed into your program.

-### Why do PDAs matter?
+## Why do PDAs matter?

-PDAs are important because it allows us to easily map our program’s accounts.
+PDAs are important because they allows us to easily map our program’s accounts.
 Instead of keeping track of each address, we simply need to remember the seeds used to derive PDAs to find an account.

-For example, in programs that store user-specific data it’s common to use a user’s public key as the seed.
-This separates each user’s data into its own PDA and makes it possible for the client to locate each user’s data by finding the address using the program ID and the user’s public key.
+For example, in programs that store user-specific data it’s common to add a user’s public key as an optional seed.
+This separates each user’s data into its own PDA and makes it possible for the client to locate each user’s data by finding the address with the program ID and the user’s public key.
 One limitation of this approach is that it would limit each user to only one PDA account for our program.

 If we wanted to associate multiple PDA accounts with a user, we would use one or more additional seeds to create and identify accounts.
 For example, in a note-taking app there may be one account per note where each PDA is derived with the user’s public key and the note’s title.